 The great majority of focus group participants considered that sons and daughters were treated equally in inheritance.
 The large number of women participants who had inherited land, a housing lot, or a home from a parent at least suggests that daughters are not discriminated against outright.
 There may even be a tendency to favor daughters in certain situations.
 Among the cases cited by the participants of unequal division of a parent's estate was when there was a single daughter among the children and all the others were married, or a child with a special disability, with single mothers sometimes being included in this category.
-Son preference in inheritance was only reported in two focus groups in Portoviejo, one with women of the popular tax is paid on inheritances or donations of US\$56,760 or less.
+Son preference in inheritance was only reported in two focus groups in Portoviejo, one with women of the popular class (where a young woman and her mother had both been discriminated against), and among professional women in Portoviejo, who considered it to be a practice much more common in the past than it is today.

+42 Interview with the Inheritance Tax Unit, SRI, Quito June 9, 2010.
+Also, according to the Inheritance Tax Table, no tax is paid on inheritances or donations of US\$56,760 or less.
 The tax rate then increases progressively, with the top tax bracket being 35% on amounts greater than US\$681,160.